What’s your biggest fear about home improvement?

 Do these things to reduce stress and keep the project moving in the right direction:

-- If stuck, weigh the value of a particular decisions against the value of the entire project.
+- If stuck, weigh the value of a particular decision against the value of the entire project.
 Some decisions aren’t worth stressing over.

 - Know the difference between good enough and poor quality.
 Only take corrective action to protect against poor quality unless you have unlimited time and money.